Tahana – Born Into The World Of Fashion

-My beautiful daughter Tahana, is no newcomer to the world of photo shoots, fashion and design.
-She has inherited my creative flair and passion for art and innovation and has gained experience in all areas of the business.
+My intelligent, beautiful daughter Tahana, is no newcomer to the world of photo shoots, fashion and design.
+She has inherited my creative flair and passion for art and innovation and has gained experience in most areas of the business.
 From her early years, she has had an amazing eye for fashion and style.
 Being a strong-willed child, she was comfortable in her own skin and knew her own identity; rarely listening to my advice as an adult or professional.

 I involved my children into my family business from a young age, starting with paying them 5 cents for each crystal or pin they picked up from my workplace floor.
 They were very aware that pins were sharp and deserved respect (they hilariously mimicked our words of warning) and that 20 x 5 cents soon became a dollar.
 They quickly became excellent at their 5 times tables!